fbpx

 Kids start having questions about the human body and sexuality at an early age.
 As they grow older and enter puberty, they’ll have more questions about changes in their bodies.
 If you, as a parent, or the school don’t give them comprehensive answers or don’t provide them resources to find their answers, they’ll have to find them on their own.

-Unfortunately, if you let kids alone in their quest to learn about puberty, you’d never know if they’ll end up finding their answers in the wrong place.
+Unfortunately, if you let kids alone in their quest to learn about puberty, they might end up finding their answers in the wrong place.
 For example, a place kids commonly stumble upon is pornographic and adult websites.
 Nevertheless, as a friend once told me, “learning about sex by watching porn is like learning to drive by watching Fast & Furious!”

 First and foremost, if not educated from an early age, kids are prone to finding sex as something shocking, disgusting, or even scary.
 Other effects of lack of proper sex education include engaging in unsafe sex, getting sexually transmitted infections, early and unwanted pregnancy, falling victim to sexual abuse, and body shaming.